krackram20/vuitg-shipping-thermometer/docs/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 <!-- DOCS-IGNORE:end -->

- Componente custom que permite visualizar un termometro, el cual indica cuanto falta para recibir el benefio de envio gratis.
+ This component renders a thermometer which fills up accordng to the amount of money left to receive free shipping.

  ![targetthermometer](https://user-images.githubusercontent.com/62782975/173135293-6adf7ee7-52fc-4af5-a8ed-b90b6f346690.JPG)

-## Configuracion
+## Configuration

-Para utlizar el componente se debe:
+In order to use this component you must:

-1. Añadir la dependencia `"itgloberspartnercl.shipping-thermometer": "0.x"` al `manifest.json`;
+1. Add the dependency `"itgloberspartnercl.shipping-thermometer": "0.x"` to `manifest.json`;
-2. Declarar el bloque `shipping-thermometer` e incluirlo dentro del minicart.
+2. Declare the block `shipping-thermometer` and add it to the minicart.

 ![image](https://user-images.githubusercontent.com/62782975/173134448-9110385b-6e03-4655-9b4e-dfd007806772.png)